uwmadisoncals/cals-main-plugins/responsive-vector-maps/readme.txt

 = Features =

-* Responsive: maps will adapt their width to any device
+* Responsive: Maps will adapt their width to any device
-* Maps live on your server
+* High quality image: Vector maps never loose quality
-* Cross-browser compatibility using ( yes, works even on IE7 - use SVG / RVML )
+* Cross-browser compatibility using ( yes, works even on IE7 )
-* High quality image: vector maps never loose quality
-* No extra http request: maps are in your wordpress uploads
-* Many default maps available: France ( regions ), Germany, Italy, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, United Kingdom, Europe, USA, Belgium and whole World ( with clickable countries ).
 * More then 100  downloadable maps available on [responsivemapsplugin.com](http://www.responsivemapsplugin.com/expand-your-horizons/)
 * Chance to install dynamic maps with all kind of svg ( not only geographical maps ! )
 * Mouseover tooltip effect
-* Subdivisions ( Country, Regions, Provinces, Districts etc...): customise background colours, links and html popup ( tooltip )
+* Subdivisions: Customize background colours, links and html popup ( tooltip )
-* Markers: add your linkable markers on the map using latitude and longitude.
+* Markers: Add your linkable markers on the map using latitude and longitude.
 Chance to have html popup, dimension ( marker radius ) and min/max radius dimension scale
+* Pinpoints: Use your favourite images as icons for markers' pinpoints
-* Customisable look and feel
+* Customizable look and feel
 * Preview functionality: WYSAWYG while creating/editing your map
-* Shortcodes: use generated shortcodes in your posts
+* Shortcodes: Use generated shortcodes in your posts
-* Widget: maps can be used in widget area too
+* Widget: Maps can be used in widget area too
 * Zoom capabilities
-* Width: a specific width can be set while creating/editing your map or adding **width** parameter to the shortcode
+* Many default maps available: France ( regions ), Germany, Italy, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, United Kingdom, Europe, USA, Belgium and whole World ( with clickable countries ).

 == Installation ==